 "I felt very connected again to people and life!"

 Download your free activity pack

 We ran Create to Connect in May, but you can take part all year round!
 Here, you can download the free tailored activity pack to help you engage your communities (workplaces, students, families, service users, groups, neighbours…) in the challenges – online and offline.

 As well as information about the project, it contains tips for facilitating a simple creative session online, and ideas for offline distribution.

 Most importantly, however, is that this pack contains all of the 31 creative challenges – meaning that you have the inside scoop!
 This pack is an active resource for you to swap around, adapt, edit, play with and prepare for the challenges to use them in a way that works for you.
 We hope you have some fun with it.

-Simply click on the links below to download your pack, and feel free to spread the word to others who are looking for accessible creative resources.
-Please note, the challenges are the same in both packs – the schools one has a focus on engaging children at school (in the building and at home.)
+Simply click on the links below to download your pack, and feel free to spread the word to others looking for accessible creative resources.
+Please note the challenges are the same in both packs – the school's one has a focus on engaging children at school (in the building and at home.)

 Find guidance on working safely with children and vulnerable groups here.